 Electrochemical sensors offered by other gas detection companies lose accuracy over time and must be calibrated.
 Calibration recharges and resets the monitor to get an accurate reading.
 It is important to note that an electrochemical sensor can only be calibrated a finite number of times before it must be discarded.

-To ensure safety, PureAire generally recommends that one monitor be installed for approximately every 400 square feet of your facility’s space.
+To ensure safety, the maximum distance between two monitors mounted to the same wall, should not exceed 30 feet.
 However, since cryogenic gases, such as argon, helium, and nitrogen, are unpredictable, we encourage you to contact PureAire for additional guidance specific to your needs.

 In most circumstances, PureAire recommends that oxygen monitors be installed 3-5 feet away from gas cylinders or cryogenic gas lines.
 To enable employees to see the monitor display and verify its performance, PureAire recommends mounting an oxygen monitor 3-5 feet off the ground.